June 24, 2026

 A lot of people think of CPAP machines when it comes to sleep apnea.
 But not everyone wants to sleep with a mask or air tube.
 And many people don’t need one to breathe better.

 We work with people who are looking for a different kind of help.
-Dr. Francisco Mesa guides the process by focusing on how the lower jaw rests when you’re asleep.
-He adjusts the bite gently to encourage more open airways.
-Dr. Tregaskes looks at how this changes morning symptoms like jaw tightness or facial soreness.
+Dr. Mesa and Dr Tregaskes guides the process by focusing on how the lower jaw rests when you’re asleep.
+They adjust the bite gently to encourage more open airways.
+Our doctors look at how this changes morning symptoms like jaw tightness or facial soreness.

 They don’t use forced air.
 Instead, they use your jaw as a guide.
 If it's slipping back at night or pulling the tongue too far into the throat, they find natural ways to keep it steady.
 The body responds better when it doesn’t have to fight so hard just to take a calm, deep breath.

 Jaw support can mean many things, but at its base, it is about giving the airway a better chance to stay clear through the night.
 Sometimes, just shifting the way your jaw fits together can make a huge difference.
-Dr. Francisco Mesa might notice if the lower jaw is drifting farther back than it should and find gentle options to move it forward.
-Dr. Tregaskes pays attention to whether these shifts take pressure off muscles in the face and throat.
+Our doctors might notice if the lower jaw is drifting farther back than it should and find gentle options to move it forward.
+They pay attention to whether these shifts take pressure off muscles in the face and throat.
 Even a small improvement in how your jaw rests can help you wake up less groggy or stiff, ready for the day ahead.

 Working with dental sleep expertss who look at the jaw closely can be a new experience for many people.
-Dr. Francisco Mesa begins each visit by looking at how your mouth moves when you're not thinking about it.
-He checks if your jaw shifts while you're relaxing or leaning back.
+Our doctors begin each visit by looking at how your mouth moves when you're not thinking about it.
+They check if your jaw shifts while you're relaxing or leaning back.

 Getting good sleep without a CPAP machine is possible for many people.
 When your jaw is supported the right way, breathing becomes easier.
 The body doesn’t have to struggle, and the rest feels more natural.